US hits hard at militias in Iraq and Syria, retaliating for fatal drone attack

 The strikes took place over about 30 minutes, and three of the sites struck were in Iraq and four were in Syria, said Lt.
 Gen. Douglas Sims, director of the Joint Staff.

-U.S. Central Command said the strikes used more than 125 precision munitions, and they were delivered by numerous aircraft, including long-range B-1 bombers flown from the United States.
+U.S. Central Command said the assault involved more than 125 precision munitions, and they were delivered by numerous aircraft, including long-range B-1 bombers flown from the United States.
 Sims said weather was a factor as the U.S. planned the strikes in order to allow the U.S. to confirm it was hitting the right targets and avoiding civilian casualties.

 It's not clear, however, whether militia members were killed.

-Note: This story was first published on February 3, 2024.
-It was updated on February 6, 2024, to explain that National Security Council spokesman John Kirby’s initial statement that the U.S. had alerted the Iraqi government prior to carrying out airstrikes on sites in Iraq and Syria was incorrect.
-Days later, Kirby said he had been given incorrect information and said the U.S. had not given advance notice.